acodercat/py-calling-agent/README.md

 **Traditional function calling is broken.** JSON schemas are rigid, error-prone, and limit what your AI can do.
 PyCallingAgent unleashes your LLM's natural coding abilities:

 - 🧠 **Native Code Generation** - LLMs excel at writing code, not parsing JSON
+- ⚡ **Fewer Iterations** - Execute complex multi-step workflows in a single turn
 - 🔄 **Persistent State** - Maintain variables and objects across conversations
+- 🎯 **Maximum Flexibility** - Handle dynamic workflows that JSON schemas can't express
 - 🛡️ **Secure by Design** - AST validation prevents dangerous code execution
-- ⚡ **Real-time Streaming** - Watch your AI think and execute in real-time
+- 📡 **Real-time Streaming** - Watch your AI think and execute in real-time
 - 🌐 **Universal LLM Support** - Works with OpenAI, Anthropic, Google, and 100+ providers

 ## Quick Start